leap71/PicoGK/README.md

 **PicoGKRuntime** exposes a minimal "extern C" interface, which can be implemented by other geometry kernels, including commercial ones.

 We encourage other software vendors to support the PicoGKRuntime API and release commercial alternatives to our open-source project.
-PicoGK was developed as a reliable common interface that you, the engineer, can always fall back on when creating your own intellectual property.
+PicoGK was developed as a reliable common interface that you, the engineer, can always rely on as a free and universally available platform to fall back on when creating your own intellectual property.

 **PicoGK**, the C# code, which you have open right now, provides rich functionality based on the PicoGKRuntime interface.
 It makes it as simple as possible to build computational geometry.